ymitsos/bgpfilterupdate/README.md

 ## Installation
 Firstly and foremost, you need a running Stackstorm instance.
 The setup was tested using Vagrant; you may install it following the [official instructions](https://docs.stackstorm.com/install/vagrant.html "official instructions").
 - Install `jq` in the underlying OS,
-- Install the docker for the version of Ubuntu provided by Stackstorm.
-There is a plethora of guides out there,
+- Install `docker`.
+There is a plethora of tutorials out there to follow,
-- Add the Stackstorm user (st2) in the docker group to allow using the docker,
+- Add the Stackstorm user (st2) in the docker group to allow using docker,
-- Install the aforementioned packs (core is already there),
-- Download and install this pack,
+- Download and install this pack, it will also install any dependent packs,
 - Edit the `as_sets.json` file and modify it accordingly based on your needs,
-- Make sure a user exists in your router with permissions allowing,  at least, to replace the route filter lists that you set in the `as_sets.json` file.
+- Make sure a user exists in your router with permissions allowing,  at least, to replace the route filter lists that you defined in the `as_sets.json` file.
 Trailed below an example of the minimum permissions required under this class for a Juniper router:
 ```
 user@router# show system login class replace-class
 permissions configure;